spelunky-fyi/overlunky/docs/src/includes/_globals.md

 An `FMODguidMap` can be used to resolve FMOD GUIDs for events and snapshots from paths using the GUIDs.txt exported from an FMOD Studio Project.
-By default FMOD studio uses a strings bank to do this, however the games master bank and strings bank cannot be rebuilt to include the names and paths of new events or snapshots. `FMODguidMap` is a workaround for this, and allows you to get a `CustomEventDescription` from a path with `FMODguidMap:getEvent()`.
+By default FMOD studio uses a strings bank to do this, however the games master bank and strings bank cannot be rebuilt to include the names and paths of new events or snapshots. `FMODguidMap` is a workaround for this, and allows you to get a `CustomEventDescription` from a path with `FMODguidMap:get_event()`.
-`FMODguidMap:getEvent()` expects the path to be formatted similarly to event:/UI/Cancel or snapshot:/IngamePause.
+`FMODguidMap:get_event()` expects the path to be formatted similarly to event:/UI/Cancel or snapshot:/IngamePause.
 Creates an `FMODguidMap` by parsing a GUIDs.txt exported from FMOD Studio from disk relative to this script.
 This is useful if you want to use a human readable FMOD event path to create a `CustomEventDescription` instead of using an FMOD GUID string.